miyosuda/disentangled_vae/README.md

 Result by changing latent Z from -3.0 to 3.0 with β=4.0

-Disentaglment is obscure but latent variables with small variance "Z0", "Z1, "Z3", "Z5" seem extracting "x", "y" and "rotation" parameters.
+Disentaglment is obscure but latent variables with small variance "Z0", "Z5, "Z6", "Z7", "Z8" seem extracting "x", "y", "rotation" and "scale" parameters.
 (Though they are still entalgled a bit.)

 Other latent variables are all drawin into N(0,I), so variances are round 1.0.

 **z0**:
 ![](disentangle_img/check_z0_0.png)